zendesk/ruby-kafka/README.md

 A Ruby client library for the Kafka distributed log system.
 The focus of this library will be operational simplicity, with good logging and metrics that can make debugging issues easier.

-This library is still in pre-alpha stage, but development is ongoing.
+This library is still in pre-beta stage, but development is ongoing.
 Current efforts are focused on implementing a solid Producer client.
 The next step will be implementing a client for the Kafka 0.9 Consumer API.

 ## Installation